Hip Dysplasia in Dogs: What Should Every Owner Know?

 What happens if hip dysplasia is left untreated?

-By combining pain management (like NSAIDs) with joint support supplements (like Zooomy’s rapidl-absorbed hyaluronic acid), weight control, and gentle physiotherapy, you can help your dog stay comfortable and mobile for years to come.
+By combining pain management (like NSAIDs) with joint support supplements (like Zooomy’s rapidly-absorbed hyaluronic acid), weight control, and gentle physiotherapy, you can help your dog stay comfortable and mobile for years to come.

 If your dog has just been diagnosed, here are some positive steps you can take today: